leoagomes/disco_llama/README.md

 `rake spec` runs the tests (not any rn, sorry).
 `bin/console` runs an interactive prompt with the library loaded.

+I usually run `./exe/disco-llama` directly to test stuff while changing it.
+It'd be nice to add some hot-reloading in the future for dev environments.

+You might also want to consider having your own `.env` files with configurations instead of adding your discord token and other stuff to the config file.
+Check `example.env` for what variables you might want to have there.

 To release a new version: